Quantcast

 Trust God's Plan And The Timing Of Everything

-When Yee graduated with a degree in English from Wesleyan University in 2000, her ambitions were to become a writer.
+When Yee graduated with a degree in English from Wesleyan University in 2000, her ambition was to become a writer.
 From Wu-Tang to Eminem's clothing line, and through a long string of marketing jobs, Yee continued to make connections in the industry.
-After being laid off while working with Em's line, Yee inquired about a marketing position at Sirius XM radio.
+After being laid off while working with Em's line, Yee inquired about a marketing position at Sirius XM Radio.
 When Angela stepped into the radio game she had no experience.
 Writing was her goal, writing was her passion, and writing was her end game.
 The saying "tell God your plans and watch him laugh" is a major theme in Yee's story and her continued faith has positioned her for the success we see before our eyes.
 She concluded by adding the importance of remaining open to opportunities and remaining "limitless."

 "We have to stop confining ourselves to expectations of 'well, this could never happen' or 'this is a terrible idea.'
 We have to take a risk because if you don't take a risk, then nothing is going to happen and having nothing happen is worse than trying something that doesn't work."